withfig/challenge-growth/README.md

 **Other**
 * Rather than using the cli named `git`, we suggest using a fake CLI named `abc`.
 * You will need to write a "generator" for the <branch> argument.
-I will leave you to figure out what command to run to generate the suggestions and how to do the parsing.
+I will leave you to figure out what command to run to generate the suggestions and how to do the parsing + explain what a generator is
 * Keep the video clear, short and concise.
 Explain things like generators, options, subcommands, why you have the "args: { }" etc. Build it and test it live.
 Do a voice over.
 Can choose to show your face like in a loom or not at all.
-* Doesn't need to be fully production ready, but also shouldn't be like a 10 min stream of consciousness talk.
-Have some structure.
-We think the video should be 3 - 5 min max!
+* Doesn't need to be fully production ready, but also shouldn't be like a really long stream of consciousness talk.
+Have some structure!
+We don't think the vid should be longer than 12 min (shorter and more succinct the better)